dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 }
 ```

-You could then, perhaps, instantiate a `WeighedParcel` as:
+You could then, perhaps, instantiate a `ShippableParcel` as:

 ```dart
 ShippableParcel(receiver: address, weightInGrams: 497, postage: Postage.paid(payment))